pingcap/docs-cn/ticdc/ticdc-sink-to-mysql.md

 Info: {"sink-uri":"mysql://root:123456@127.0.0.1:3306/","opts":{},"create-time":"2020-03-12T22:04:08.103600025+08:00","start-ts":415241823337054209,"target-ts":0,"admin-job-type":0,"sort-engine":"unified","sort-dir":".","config":{"case-sensitive":true,"filter":{"rules":["*.*"],"ignore-txn-start-ts":null,"ddl-allow-list":null},"mounter":{"worker-num":16},"sink":{"dispatchers":null},"scheduler":{"type":"table-number","polling-time":-1}},"state":"normal","history":null,"error":null}
 ```

+- `--server`: The address of any TiCDC server in the TiCDC cluster.
 - `--changefeed-id`: The ID of the replication task.
 The format must match the `^[a-zA-Z0-9]+(\-[a-zA-Z0-9]+)*$` regular expression.
 If this ID is not specified, TiCDC automatically generates a UUID (the version 4 format) as the ID.
 - `--sink-uri`: The downstream address of the replication task.
 For details, see [Configure sink URI with `mysql`/`tidb`](#configure-sink-uri-for-mysql-or-tidb).
 - `--start-ts`: Specifies the starting TSO of the changefeed.
 From this TSO, the TiCDC cluster starts pulling data.
 The default value is the current time.